Skip to main content

 B.S.
 Taqueria

-The Los Angeles-based, ingredient-driven taqueria offers creative twists on classic tacos like Chile-rubbed al pastor made with cauliflower roasted over a wood-fired grill along with time-honored favorites like carnitas and house-made chorizo all served on freshly pressed heirloom corn tortillas.
-Founded by Chef Ray Garcia, the menu is rounded out with dishes intended for sharing, all of which channel elements of long-established tradition yet are presented with modern appeal.
+The Los Angeles-based, ingredient-driven taqueria offers creative twists on classic tacos, such as Chile-rubbed al pastor made with cauliflower roasted over a wood-fired grill, alongside time-honored favorites like carnitas and house-made chorizo, all served on freshly pressed heirloom corn tortillas.
+Founded by Chef Ray Garcia, the menu is rounded out with dishes intended for sharing, all of which channel elements of long-established tradition while presenting a modern appeal.

 Ramen soup in a bowl with someone holding a hardboiled egg in a spoon and chopsticks over the bowl.